Meet us

 My Approach to Therapy

-I firmly believe that even amidst the deepest struggles, most people do the best they can to keep going.
-Oftentimes, a person’s difficulties are not due to personal weakness or inherent inability but rather a lack of alternatives.
+In the therapy space, I try to cultivate an environment that is warm, welcoming, and relaxed so that clients can do their best growing.
 I enjoy working with clients to identify the sources of their challenges, recognize patterns of behavior that may be keeping them “stuck,” and empowering clients to generate new, more useful, options for themselves.
-In the therapy space, I try to cultivate an environment that is warm, welcoming, and relaxed so that clients can do their best growing.
-I enjoy working with children, adolescents, and young adults, especially those who are neurodiverse (e.g., ADHD, anxiety, and Autism Spectrum Disorder).
+I enjoy working with children and adolescents, especially those who are neurodiverse (e.g., ADHD, anxiety, and Autism Spectrum Disorder).
 My therapy style is primarily person-centered, values-oriented, and cognitive/behavioral in nature.

-Behavioral Issues Autism Spectrum Disorder School-related Difficulties Social Skills Groups
+Behavioral Issues Autism Spectrum Disorder Parent Management Training Social Skills

 License